There is also a range of shorebased and Speciality Courses including Milebuilding Weekends and longer Cruises, Radio and First Aid training.

 - Free hire of wet weather gear

-- Accommodation on board the yacht on all practical courses and for the full 9 days of a Combined Day Skipper course – just bring a slleeping bag, sheet, pillow and pillow case
+- Accommodation on board the yacht on all RYA Practical Courses and for the full 9 days of a Combined Day Skipper course – just bring a sleeping bag, sheet, pillow and pillow case.

-Meals: Three meals a day (3 evening meals on 5 day courses and 4 evening meals on 9 day courses) are included.
-On weekend courses when you will receive breakfast and lunch on board, you will purchase your own evening meal ashore.
+Meals: Breakfast, lunch and evening meals (2 evening meals on 5 day courses and 3 evening meals on 9 day courses) are included.
+On weekend courses when you will eat breakfast and lunch on board, you will purchase your own evening meal ashore unless there is a night sail when you will eat on board.

 Please bring your own favourite “treats” or shop for them when we go ashore as we cannot cater for everyone’s tastes although we do try very hard.